nidal-cmp/Student-Portal/README.md

 # 6️⃣ Start your Apache and MySQL servers using XAMPP or WAMP
 # Then, open your browser and visit:
 http://localhost/student-portal/home.php

+# 🧭 Usage Guide

+### 🏠 Home (`home.php`)
+Main navigation page of the portal that links to all core functions — register, view, search, and delete students.

+### 📝 Register (`index.php`)
+Add new student details such as name, age, course, and contact information.
+Data is validated and stored securely in the MySQL database.

+### 📋 View (`view.php`)
+Displays a complete list of all registered student records in a structured table format.

+### 🔍 Search (`search.php`)
+Search for students by their **name**, **course**, or **student ID**.

+### ❌ Delete (`delete.php`)
+Remove student records by their unique ID quickly and safely.

+# 🔮 Future Enhancements

+### ✏️ Edit and Update Student Records
+Allow users to modify existing student details directly from the portal.

+### 🔑 Admin Login and Authentication
+Add a secure admin login system for managing access to student data.

+### 📊 Export Student Data as CSV/PDF
+Enable exporting all student records into downloadable formats like CSV or PDF.

+### 📸 Add Profile Pictures for Students
+Include profile image upload functionality for each student record.

+### 🗂 Pagination for Large Student Lists
+Implement pagination to improve performance when displaying large datasets.

+### 📱 Mobile-First UI Improvements
+Redesign the interface for better mobile and tablet usability.